This is a synchronous online course. Our class will meet through the Zoom online conference system.

 Textbook, Readings, and Materials

 We will be using a new (currently in press) book as well as research papers.
 All materials will be available in the course e-reserve Google drive, The book we will be using is:

 Weaving Fire into Form: Aspirations for Tangible and Embodied Interaction by Brygg Ullmer, Orit Shaer, Ali Mazalek, and Caroline Hummles.

 While there are no text book expenses in this course, there is an equivalent materials fee - students are expected to purchase materials (e.g. art and craft materials, sensors, wires) for their projects.
 If this poses an obstacle or difficulties for you - please talk to the instructor (we can always find a solution).

 The course requires active participation in class through discussion and hands-on activities.

-Students are required to prepare for class by reading and responding to questions about their reading prior to lecture.
+Students are required to prepare for class by completing the reading prior to lecture.

-There are 3 homework assignments in this course that explore conceptual and technical aspects of tangible user interfaces.
+There are 3 homework assignments in this course that explore conceptual and technical aspects of novel user interfaces.

-In addition, the course has a final project that requires students to work in teams to design, implement and evaluate a mobile user interface.
+In addition, the course has a final project that requires students to work in teams to design, implement and evaluate a tangible user interface.